porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/notifications/notifications.usage.md

 In order to find the right notification type for your use case, we have defined some decision-making rules for you:

-<p-link href="patterns/notifications/decision-tree" variant="primary">Go to the Decision Tree</p-link>
+<p-link :theme="this.$store.getters.platformTheme" href="patterns/notifications/decision-tree" variant="primary">Go to
+the Decision Tree</p-link>

 ---